Financial Planner vs Investment Adviser

 What is a Financial Planner?

 A Financial Planner is a qualified professional, who helps individuals and families create comprehensive financial plans.
 These plans typically are tailored to the individuals needs and encompass aspects such as budgeting, savings, investments, retirement planning & superannuation, estate planning, asset protection and tax planning.
-Financial Planners work closely with clients (and other professionals, such as Accountants & Lawyers) to understand their tolerance to risk, their experience and their financial goals, so they can develop personally tailored strategies.
+Financial Planners work closely with clients (and other professionals, such as Accountants & Lawyers) to understand their tolerance to risk, their experience and their financial goals.
 They analyse your current financial situation vs. your goals and provide recommendations to help you achieve them.

 What is a Financial Adviser?